Written by: Amanda Leaveck

 Neurons are the fundamental units of the brain and nervous system.
-Each of us has roughly 100 billion neurons in our brain That’s hard to comprehend, right?
-Our thoughts, emotions, beliefs, and behaviors are a result of the patterns of communication between different groups of neurons (aka, brain waves).
+Each of us has roughly 100 billion neurons in our brain.
+Our thoughts, emotions, beliefs, and behaviors are a result of the patterns of communication between these different groups of neurons (aka, brain waves).
 Brain waves, measured in Hertz (cycles per second) vary based on the activities we are doing or what we are feeling/thinking.

 Higher frequency brain waves usually coincide to feeling alert, active, restless, or wired while lower frequency brain waves are concurrent with sensations of sluggishness, fatigue, cloudiness, relaxation, dreaminess, etc.